0xSero/partisia-docs/docs/PBCFundamentals/dictionary.md

 Baker nodes perform baker services - they produce and sign blocks.
 You can get a baker node by upgrading the config of your reader node and get whitelisted to participate in the Consensus layer.
 Whitelisting consist of a KYC process connected to token sale as well as an approval of public information in the node registration.
 A baker node must have staked sufficient (25000 MPC) to perform baker services.

-### Block
+# Block

 A block is the basic component of the blockchain ledger.
-Each block contains a batch of valid [transactions](transactions.md) and [events](events.md) that have been executed at a given _block time_.
+Each block contains a batch of valid [transactions](dictionary.md#transactions) and [events](dictionary.md#event-transactions) that have been executed at a given *block time*.
 The block time is incremental.
 The chain is started with a genesis block that defines the initial state of the blockchain.
 Each block has a reference to its parent block thus forming a chain all the way back to the genesis block.

-Read more [here](block.md).
+A block is produced by a block producer.
+When a block is produced the transactions and events are executed and the resulting state is stored as the current state.
+The produced block is then validated by  the committee according to the currently running [consensus protocol](/docs/PBCFundamentals/consensus.md).

 ### Block (height, number, time)